0x0Glitch/CdpAgents/README.md

 # OR for the chatbot interface
 python -m examples.cdp-langchainbot.chatbot --skywire-agent

+# OR for the dual agent API service
+python -m examples.langchain-cdp-chatbot.dual_agent_api
 ```

 5. Once the agent is running, it will automatically monitor for cross-chain transfer requests and execute the necessary transactions.
 You can interact with it through the CLI or chatbot interface depending on which version you started.

 ## Architecture

+### Flow Diagram

+In this flow:
+1. The user interacts with the Freya Frontend
+2. They can either perform a simple swap or bridge tokens cross-chain
+3. For cross-chain bridging, the process involves:
+   - First swapping to SuperETH (sETH) on the source chain
+   - The AI Agent handling the cross-chain transfer process
+   - Burning sETH on the source chain
+   - Minting sETH on the destination chain

 Skywire consists of three main components: